Research Methods & Statistics

 Research Methods and Statistics in Psychology

 Course materials for PS203 and PS303.
 Page numbers refer to the textbooks specific to PS203 and PS303.
-A web-based R console, hosted by rdrr.io, is available below to test any provided code.
+An interactive R console, powered by webR, is available below to test any provided code.

 • How do we acquire knowledge?